-- 339 K-bearing phases, such as KNO3, K2SO4, or K2CO3, rather than KCl dissolved in aqueous fluid inclusions.
-This assumption - 340 may be verified by Raman analysis (see Figure A1), which does not show significant peaks for these alternative K-bearing - 341 phases.
-However, the low peaks in ~ 1080 cm-1 may be related to either K2CO3 or interferences related to the epoxy background. - 342 Therefore, K/Cl > 1 suggests that K is related to the salinity of the fluid inclusions along with different K-components (i.e., - 343 KCl and K2CO3).
-Alternatively, if there is interference from the epoxy background, it suggests that there should be at least one - 344 significant additional source present, which could include the crystal lattice of quartz and/or mineral inclusions within the - 345 quartz crystals and/or even microcracks.
+This approach to distinguish between fluid inclusions and other K reservoirs was first suggested by Kendrick et al. (2006, 2011): K/Cl ratios ≤ 1 are representative of fluid inclusions and K/Cl ratios > 1 for other sources.
+If quartz vein samples, indicating the presence of major Krelated reservoir(s) other than fluid inclusions.
+It is worth noting that this is based on the assumption that there are no other K-bearing phases, such as KNO3, K2SO4, or K2CO3, rather than KCl dissolved in aqueous fluid inclusions.
+This assumption may be verified by Raman analysis (see Fig. A1), which does not show significant peaks for these alternative K-bearing phases.
+However, the low peaks in $\sim 1080 \text{ cm}^{-1}$ may be related either to K2CO3 or to interferences in relation to the epoxy background.
+Therefore, K / Cl > 1 suggests that K is related to the salinity of the fluid inclusions along with different K components (i.e. KCl and K2CO3).
+Alternatively, if there is interference from the epoxy background, it suggests that there should be at least one significant additional source present, which could include the crystal lattice of quartz and/or mineral inclusions within the quartz crystals and/or even microcracks.

-346 Figure 7: K/Cl ratios plotted against analysis steps for all quartz veins.
+Figure 7.
+K / Cl ratios plotted against analysis steps for all quartz veins.